 The National Endowment for the Arts and the Poetry Foundation have partnered with U.S. state arts agencies to support Poetry Out Loud, a contest that encourages the nation's youth to learn about great poetry through memorization and recitation.
 This program helps students master public speaking skills, build self-confidence, and learn about their literary heritage.

-Check out the National Poetry Out Loud website for previous year's information on organizing a contest, teachers' materials and Poetry Out Loud on youtube at www.poetryoutloud.org/.
+For more information and resources about the Alaska State Poetry Out Loud program, visit the website hosted by the Juneau Arts & Humanities Council.
+Explore the National Poetry Out Loud website and check out previous year's information on organizing a contest, teachers' materials and Poetry Out Loud on youtube at www.poetryoutloud.org.

 Alaska Arts Education Consortium: akartsed.org